 The new scheduler service is now associated with the cluster group.
 If the group is moved (failed) to the other nodes in the cluster, the service should correctly fail over between the cluster nodes and notify both cluster nodes of automatic password changes.

 Now navigate to \program files\tivoli\tsm\baclient\ and enter the command

-this should load up a TSM GUI that points to the correct filespaces and data, and now its just a standard restore.
+this should load up a Spectrum Protect GUI that points to the correct filespaces and data, and now its just a standard restore.

 Restoring Windows Cluster files

 The only different action required for a cluster restore is to determine which of the Spectrum Protect clients you need to start up.
 A cluster can consist of ten or more real servers and tens of disk resources so this is might not be a trivial task.
 Log into the Windows server using the virtual cluster server name, and that will take you to the physical windows server that is hosting this client.